Mädchen in Uniform: Present day views

 The film has had a lasting impact, both for its boldness in depicting lesbian desires and relationships free from censorship but also for its ability to depict the German political landscape of the 1930s despite being set in pre-World War One Prussia.
 Whilst critics like Siegfried Kracauer and Lisa Ohm were critical of the film for being too timid on fascism, many contemporary and present-day thinkers have commended the film for its commentary on such matters.
 Stephen Spender, an English poet and novelist who was a close friend of the writer Christopher Isherwood, was immensely critical of texts like the musical Cabaret, based on Isherwood's Goodbye to Berlin, stating that "there is not a single meal, or club, in the movie Cabaret, that Christopher and I could have afforded." and yet heralded Mädchen in Uniform a "masterpiece" for how it was able to present the contemporary environment.

 On February 18, 2021, the British Film Institute featured the film in a Big Screen Classics season that primarily centered queer films like Maurice, Brokeback Mountain, and Desert Hearts, stating that "its call for revolutionary empathy is... timeless" a fact amplified by how the film was one of the oldest ones featured in the season.
-The same year, on November 30, 2021, a Criterion Collection version of the film was released.
-As a company, Criterion is dedicated to "publishing important classic and contemporary films from around the world... in state-of-the-art restorations with special features designed to encourage repeated watching and deepen the viewer's appreciation of the art of film."
-Amanda Lee Koe stated in an essay that accompanied the release of the Criterion edition, that "This film belongs to women who are trying to find themselves—and each other—in spite of repressive structures".
+Amanda Lee Koe stated in an essay for the Criterion Collection that, "this film belongs to women who are trying to find themselves—and each other—in spite of repressive structures".